aprilyye/camelmicro-website/documents/design-plan.md

         * Form that automatically sends email out to company with information provided on the form
   *  April
     * Product
-       * Description of the product with image gallery
+       * Description of the product with image display
   * PJ
     * Blog
       * Upload for files and comments